-The TA sign-up procedure is a three-step process (be sure to complete all three steps!).
-When ready to use the online TA signup form (below), be sure to have your CSENetID at hand and follow these steps:
+The TA sign-up procedure is a three-step process (be sure to complete all three steps!):

 1. REGISTER: Indicate your wish to TA for the current quarter and list your general areas of interest.
 (Important: Be sure to check the box that says "I wish to TA <upcoming quarter>,<year>".)

 2. APPLY: Update data about your qualifications so that instructors can more easily find the best qualified TAs.
 If you do not yet have an advisor or are a 5th-year or non-CSE grad, just list "none" or "n/a" for your advisor.

 - Non-CSE grads should provide as much relevant information as possible in the "other experience" section so that we may better assess your qualifications.

 - 5th-year Combined B.S/M.S. grads: you do not need to list your undergraduate courses/grades; this information will be updated automatically in our database.

 3. EDIT/ESTABLISH COURSE PREFERENCES: List your TA preferences for individual courses.